 These are just some of the options available for designing infrastructure with materials that minimize any adverse ecological impact.

 Along with choosing the right materials, engineers and designers must also be zealous about their material waste.
 This includes using reusable materials whenever possible, and ensuring that items are properly recycled at the end of their useful life.
-Carefully disposing of waste is an important step in developing infrastructures with minimal environmental footprints.
+Carefully disposing of the waste is an important step in developing infrastructures with minimal environmental footprints.

 It should also be noted that infrastructure should be designed in a way that moderates energy consumption.
 Currently, buildings account for 75% of the electricity and 40% of the total energy that is consumed in the United States — but engineers can implement designs that offset this consumption.
 Renewable energy sources, including solar and wind energy, are seen as key resources in the effort to curb climate change.